Frequently Asked Questions

 • Procedures for receiving critical test results that have been ordered

-In addition to the Standards, Limits and Conditions outlined in the Health Professional Act - BYLAWS Schedule F, Part 9, pharmacists providing laboratory test services must also comply with CPBC’s Code of Ethics.
+In addition to the Standards, Limits and Conditions outlined in the Health Professional Act - BYLAWS Schedule F, Part 9, pharmacists providing laboratory test referral services must also comply with CPBC’s Code of Ethics.

 Which laboratory tests are covered as health benefits? (i.e. will not incur an out-of-pocket expense for clients)